This post may contain affiliate links, please see our policy for details.

 So, if you have glossy oil based paint on trim you need to sand the shine off so that the paint will stick.
 The other option is to use a good bonding primer before you paint.

 Unfortunately I had to deal with latex over oil based gloss paint.
-I could have peeled it all off and started over but I chose to go the bonding primer route (this is the primer I used).
+I could have peeled it all off and started over but I chose to go the bonding primer route.

 I just painted all the trim with 2 coats of the bonding primer.
 If there was any loose or flaking paint I lightly sanded those spots before I primed.